-When used appropriately, these products have a horde of benefits to offer.
+When used appropriately, such toilets have many benefits.
 For instance, they save on water and energy.
-These toilets are environmentally friendly and offer a safe portable waste management solution.
+Composting toilets are environmentally friendly and offer a safe portable waste management solution.

 Unlike flush toilets, composting toilets do not need to be connected to sewer systems or septic tanks.
-Such toilets are often used in rental homes, national parks, tourism resorts, and in off-grid homes.
+Such toilets are often used in rental homes, national parks, tourist resorts, and in off-grid homes.

 - 1 The Best Composting Toilets for 2019